drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - Concern for many of the user is - How do I connect to IRC, what channels should I be in?
-- supposed way to IRC channel for a new person: search for 'start contributing' - go to core mentoring page - go to IRC page
+- supposed way to IRC channel for a new person: search for 'start contributing', go to core mentoring page - go to IRC page